Why Seal is different

 Are Seal's modules custom-built for each customer?

-No. Seal’s modules (ELN, Inventory, Samples, QMS, etc.) are standard blueprints available to every customer.
+No. Modules (ELN, QMS, Inventory, Samples, etc.) are standard blueprints developed, tested, and maintained as part of the core platform.
+Every customer gets the same blueprints.
 You configure them for your processes.

 Do automations make Seal a Category 5 system?